 are medicines that help prevent or treat conditions caused by blood clots.
 These conditions include stroke, transient ischemic attack (TIA), heart attack, heart vessel disease, or peripheral artery disease.
 Platelets help your blood to clot.
 Antiplatelets keep your platelets from sticking together where placque is in your blood vessels.
 You may need to take more than one antiplatelet medicine at the same time.

-- A nose bleed that lasts longer than 10 minutes
+- You have a nose bleed that lasts longer than 10 minutes.

-- Sudden, severe headache or cannot move one side of your body
+- You have a sudden, severe headache or cannot move one side of your body.

 Take antiplatelets safely: